Focinfi/RubyPractice/DesignPatternInRuby/README.md

 3. A subject can notify its observers by call their update method.
 4. A observer can register one or more subject.
 5. A observer should handle the notification to update its data showing in views.

+###3.Decorate Pattern

+####Problem description

+1. A Beverage class has too many subclasses.
+2. These subclass has only simple relationship of combination.

+###Soultion

+Decorate Beverage subclass by other subclasses.